Your Property

 The attorneys at Hansen, Howell & Wilkie, PLLC represent land owners and business owners across North Carolina whose properties are being taken by the North Carolina Department of Transportation; private utility companies, such as Progress Energy, Duke Power, Piedmont Natural Gas; and local municipalities or another governmental agency.

-These condemnors are authorized to take property by exercising their power of eminent domain and by employing the legal process known as condemnation.
+These condemners are authorized to take property by exercising their power of eminent domain and by employing the legal process known as condemnation.
 The United States Constitution and the Constitution of the State of North Carolina provide that private property may be taken for public use, but only when “just compensation” is paid to the property owners.

 The experienced Raleigh, NC eminent domain and condemnation attorneys led by Joshua D. Hansen, are dedicated to ensuring that the rights of our clients are fully defended and that each and every property owner and business owner we represent receive their full and fair “just compensation.”